MicrosoftDocs/xamarin-docs/docs/mac/internals/architecture.md

 ## Generator

 Xamarin.Mac contains definitions for every Mac API.
 You can browse through any of these on the [MaciOS github repo](https://github.com/xamarin/xamarin-macios/tree/master/src).
 These definitions contain interfaces with attributes, as well as any necessary methods and properties.
-For example, the following code is is used to define an NSBox in the [AppKit namespace](https://github.com/xamarin/xamarin-macios/blob/master/src/appkit.cs#L1465-L1526).
+For example, the following code is used to define an NSBox in the [AppKit namespace](https://github.com/xamarin/xamarin-macios/blob/master/src/appkit.cs#L1465-L1526).
 Notice that it is an interface with a number of methods and properties:

 ```csharp
 [BaseType (typeof (NSView))]